jeremiah-shaulov/office_spirit_mysql/README.md

 If somebody killed a connection while it was idle in the pool, and you asked to use this connection again, the first query on this connection can fail.
 If this happens, another connection will be tried, and your query will be reissued.
 This process is transparent to you.

-In the beginning of `callback`, `conn` may be not connected to the server.
+In the beginning of `callback`, the `conn` is not connected to the server.
 It will connect on first requested query.
 To force connection call `await conn.connect()`.

 If server is busy ("too many connections", "server shutdown in progress", etc.), the connection will be retried during the period of `connectionTimeout` milliseconds (specified in the DSN parameters).